-TIP: In SQL Server Alias, AS Keyword is optional.
+In a query, Alias, AS Keyword is optional.
 It is up to you to include it or not.
 We use this data to explain the ALIAS Column Names.

-In this ALIAS Column names or synonyms example, we are going to rename the column names to read them easily.
+In this ALIAS Column names or synonyms example, we are going to rename the headers in the above-specified table to read them easily.
 We are going to rename [FirstName] to [First Name], [LastName] to [Last Name], [YearlyIncome] to [Yearly Income] and [Occupation] to [Profession]

 SELECT [FirstName] AS [First Name] ,[LastName] AS [Last Name] ,[YearlyIncome] AS [Yearly Income] ,[Education] ,[Occupation] AS [Profession] FROM [Customer]

-In this example, We added the [FirstName] and [LastName] column to create Full Name and we assigned [Full Name] as the Alias Name.
+We added the [FirstName] and [LastName] SQL column to create Full Name.
+Next, we assigned [Full Name] as the Alias Name.

 SELECT [FirstName] + ' ' + [LastName] AS [Full Name] ,[YearlyIncome] ,[Education] ,[Occupation] FROM [Customer]

-We can also apply the Alias names to calculated columns.
-In this example, we will show you, How to apply Alias names to calculated columns
+We can also apply the Alias names to calculated columns (mathematical calculations).
+In this example, we will show you how to apply synonyms to the calculated field.

 SELECT [FirstName] ,[LastName] ,([YearlyIncome] + 15000) AS Income ,[Education] ,[Occupation] FROM [Customer]

-We added 15000 to each and every record of the [YearlyIncome] column and renamed the column name as Income.
+We added 15000 to each and every record of the [YearlyIncome] column and renamed it as the Income.